tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/low_cardinality.md

 'Possible String Value 5'
 ```

-Our table may contain 1 million rows, and 300,000 rows have the value `'Possible String Value 1'` for `ColumnA`.
-If we store these as a standard `STRING` type, we are storing the entire value `'Possible String Value 1'` 300,000 times, which uses 25 bytes each time, for a total of 7.5 megabytes.
+Your table may contain 1 million rows, and 300,000 rows have the value `'Possible String Value 1'` for `ColumnA`.
+If you use a standard `STRING` type, you will store the entire value `'Possible String Value 1'` 300,000 times, which uses 25 bytes each time, for a total of 7.5 megabytes.

-To optimise, we can set the column type to `LowCardinality`.
+To optimize, you can set the column type to `LowCardinality`.
 Every unique value will be stored once, in a dictionary table, for example:

 ```bash Unique values dictionary
 1: 'Possible String Value 1'